Why Does My AC Go Out Every Summer?

 During the summer season, air conditioning plays a crucial role in cooling.
 An air conditioner is usually the most conventional and effective way to cool your home.
 One must ensure that it is working properly before the hot season kicks off.
 If it’s not working well, you should seek professional repair services.
-The following are some of the top reasons why air conditioners fail during summer;
+So, if you keep wondering why your ac breaks every summer, the following are some of the top reasons why air conditioners fail during summer.

 Air filters tend to clog very fast during the summer period.
 This is because dust particles are captured every time the conditioner is turned on.
 They get trapped which leads to clogging.
 This can result in inefficiency or system breakdown.
 The obstruction of these dust particles can lead to freezing.
 Once the air filter is clogged it can overheat and in the long-run result to ac not working.
 Secondly, if you overwork the machine to push air through the filter, the system could lead to increased power consumption which can result in higher bills.
 Thirdly, it can result in unhealthy air when dust particles start circulating in your home.
 Lastly, it can lead to an inability to control the indoor air temperature.
 To avoid instances of clogged air filter, it’s important to do frequent air filter checks.

 When air conditioners are working properly, the refrigerant should not be lost.
 To know if there is a refrigerant leak, the air conditioner might take longer to cool your house.
 This is because a refrigerant is supposed to take the hot air outside through proper air conditioning and heating.
 Secondly, if you suspect a hissing sound from the conditioner, the refrigerator will leak through the hole which produces a hissing sound.
 To avoid this problem, all refrigerant lines should be checked frequently.